 Volunteer With Us

 A great way to stay up-to-date on Prairie Urban Farm is to join our mailing list.
-This is how we send out cancellation notifications of sessions (in case of poor weather), other volunteer opportunities and upcoming events.
+This is how we send out updates on the farm, information about our CSA Box program, other volunteer opportunities and upcoming events.

 Volunteer Hours & Time Commitment